 There are probably infinite “levels” of trace, but the easiest way to think about trace (as a beginner) is to understand it at 3 levels, light (thin), medium and thick (heavy).

 Light trace: The best way in which we have heard thin or light trace described is thin cake batter.
 The batter has emulsified and there are no streaks of oils left.
 This is the time to add those colorants and stir.
 This is also the point if your want to make swirling designs, you should think about pouring your soap into it’s mold and getting that process started.

 You can also tell light trace if you take your spatula and dip it in your soap, then swirl the soap from your spatula over-top of the mixture.
 The mixture off your spatula should gently sit on top of your soap, and gradually sink back in over a few seconds.

 From here, the soap will only continue to thicken.
 You can control that pace by stirring, and especially by stick blending.

-* Remember; temperature, fragrances, lye solution, water amount, can all dictate how fast you trace *
+*Remember!
+Temperature, fragrances, lye solution, water amount, can all dictate how fast soap will trace*

 Here, the consistency starts to change.
 Medium trace, is a bit more like pudding consistency, but slightly thinner.
 If you did that same swirl technique with the spatula it would certainly sit on top of the soap and not sink back in.